Bozhidar Spasov

-Bozhidar Spasov (Cyrillic: Божидар Спасов) (born 1949) is a Bulgarian composer.
+Bozhidar Spasov (Bojidar Spassov, Cyrillic: Божидар Спасов) (born 1949) is a Bulgarian composer.

-Born in Sofia, Spasov went to Moscow to study music, graduating in composition from the Moscow Conservatory in 1975.
+Born on 13.08.1949 in Sofia, Spasov went to Moscow to study music, graduating in composition from the Moscow Conservatory in 1975.
 He then became a research associate with the Musicology Institute of the Bulgarian Academy of Sciences.
 His music shows an awareness of contemporary trends, such as the music of Karlheinz Stockhausen and Luciano Berio; he takes much of his inspiration from medieval texts.
 Among his works are two chamber opera-ballets, 1975's Omagyosaniyat (The Bewitched) and Printsesata i svinaryat (The Princess and the Swineherd) of 1980.